 About the course

 High quality educational assessment is recognised as a core element of a strong education system.
 This two-year part-time MSc is a professional development course aimed at researchers and professionals working in the field of educational assessment including in awarding bodies, test agencies, schools and universities.

 Each of the four papers will comprise eight teaching sessions that include lectures, seminars and practicals, and a small-group tutorial.
 The student cohort come from a range of professional backgrounds, from around the world, making group discussions rich and diverse.

-For each paper, students are expected to spend approximately 64 hours during non-residential times for the preparation of the papers and the formative pre-paper assignments.
+For each paper, you will be expected to spend approximately 64 hours during non-residential times for the preparation of the papers and the formative pre-paper assignments.

-In the second year of the course students will receive supervision of dissertation projects from a University supervisor with expertise in a particular subject.
+In the second year of the course you will receive supervision of dissertation projects from a University supervisor with expertise in a particular subject.
 The topic of the dissertation is selected in consultation with a supervisor, on a topic relevant to the course.
-In consultation with their supervisors and employers, dissertation work may be informed by students’ activity in their employment
+In consultation with your supervisors and employers, dissertation work may be informed by activity in employment.

 Specialist supervision will be arranged for students writing their dissertation.
 Each student will have a supervisor who provides academic guidance, oversees the progress and supervises work for the dissertation.
 The allocation of graduate supervision for this course is the responsibility of the Department of Education and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Education.